openforcefield/openforcefield-forcebalance/README.md

 ### 1. QM data submission
 Quantum chemical calculations are performed on a distributed set of high-performance computing clusters using the MolSSI QCFractal distributed quantum chemistry engine, and stored as `DataSet` objects on the public MolSSI QCArchive server.

-For release-1 fitting, two sets of molecules were used, each leads to three types of QM data generated: 1) Optimized geometries; 2) Vibrational frequencies; 3) Torsion profiles.
-Thus there are 6 QM data sets in total used in the fitting of release-1 (Parsley).
+For the release-1 "Parsley" parameter optimization, two sets of molecules were used, and each leads to three types of QM data being generated: 1) Optimized geometries; 2) Vibrational frequencies; 3) Torsion profiles.
+Thus there are 6 QM data sets in total.

 **Table 1**.
 Collection types and names of datasets of 6 QM data sets specified on QCArchive server.
 <center>